 We serve nearly all of the Fortune 1000.
 And we have a consistent strategy and a long-term investment plan to grow in emerging economies like India, China and Latin America.

 We’ve recently launched some of the industry’s most innovative products and platforms — like AT&T NetBond®, which provides mobile connections to customers’ cloud providers with end-to-end security.
 And the AT&T Network on Demand platform lets customers add or change services and dial bandwidth up or down in near real time.

 We’re the largest provider of pay TV in the United States and the world.
 In the United States, we combine our broad video footprint with our nationwide mobility service and high-speed Internet available to more than 57 million locations.
 So we’re able to deliver solutions that are more integrated than ever.

 We offer viewers access to their favorite content — whether it’s primetime, daytime or game time — virtually wherever and whenever they want it.

 And AT&T GigaPower delivers ultra-fast Internet speeds to homes and small businesses.
 Our customers get blazing fast speeds.
-They can download 25 songs in one second, a favorite TV show in less than three seconds or an online HD movie in less than 36 seconds.
+They can download 25 songs in 1 second, a favorite TV show in less than 3 seconds or an online HD movie in less than 36 seconds.